onelineoff/crypto/README.md

 # Encoding

-Encoding is different from encryption, in that the information is not human readable, but there is no secret key; so the message can be encoded or decoded according to well known rules.
+Encoding is different from encryption, in that the information is not easily human readable, but there is no secret key; the message can be encoded or decoded according to well known rules.
 QR codes are an example of this.
 A QR code can encode several thousand characters worth of data.
 Information can be hidden from the average person, but can be easily viewed by anyone who decodes the image, often with an app on a phone or tablet.

 Messages can also be encoded before being encrypted, to defeat some of the simplistic decryption techniques used in this code sample.